er-contreras/morse_code/README.md

   - Read about [Ruby](https://www.tutorialspoint.com/ruby/index.htm) before start.

 ### Setup
-  - Better have [VS Code](https://code.visualstudio.com/) installed or install the source-code editor of your preference.
+  - Better have IDe of your preference.

 ### Install
   - In the terminal go to the folder you going to work and write the next.